 EITF No. 03-6 requires net income (loss) attributable to common stockholders for the period to be allocated to common stock and participating securities to the extent that each security may share in earnings as if all of the earnings for the period had been distributed.
-As a result, basic net income (loss) attributable to common stockholders per share is calculated by dividing undistributed net income (loss) allocable to common stockholders by the weighted average number of shares outstanding during the period.
-Diluted net income (loss) attributable to common stockholders per share is computed by dividing net income (loss) by the weighted average number of commor and potential common shares outstanding during the period if the effect is dilutive.
-Potential common shares are comprised of incremental shares of common stock units and upon the conversion of preferred stock prior to the Company's initial public offering on September 27, 2006.
-In compliance with EITF No. 03-6, the Company's preferred stock did not participate in losses, and therefore they are not included in the computation of net loss attributable to common stockholders per share.
+Prior to their conversion to common stock upon the closing of the Company's initial public offering on September 27, 2006, the Company's Series AA, BB and CC convertible preferred stock and Series A through E cumulative redeemable convertible preferred stock were participating securities due to their participation rights related to cash dividends declared by the Company.
+However, the Company's preferred stock did not participate in losses, and therefore they are not included in the computation of net loss attributable to common stockholders per share in the year ended March 31, 2007.